 Rapyd Disburse also supports both high velocity and high volume transaction types and a variety of payer and beneficiary uses cases such as one-to-one and mass-payouts in B2B, B2C, and P2P scenarios.

-The platform is available through an API, SDK integration as well as Client Portal.
+The platform is available through an API integration as well as Client Portal.
 Built into the platform are fraud controls, all the necessary compliance framework, and the ability to handle FX.

 - Digital Goods and Marketplaces

 Rapyd payouts or disbursements will always mean moving money from a Client Wallet or User Wallet to another 3rd party payment method type.
 A transfer will always mean moving money between Rapyd Wallet accounts.
 Looking for info on transfers?
 Visit Rapyd Wallets.